AIResponsibly/PaperSummaries/summaries/human_control_interaction/Survey_100Papers.md

-# Certification Labels for Trustworthy AI: Insights From an Empirical Mixed-Method Study
+# Towards a Science of Human-AI Decision Making: A Survey of Empirical Studies
 - **Published**: FAccT '23
 - **Link**: https://arxiv.org/abs/2112.11471
-- **Summary**: This survey reviews over 100 empirical studies to understand and improve human-AI decision making, emphasizing the need for unified research frameworks.
+- **Summary**: This survey reviews over 100 empirical studies to understand and improve human-AI decision-making, emphasizing the need for unified research frameworks.
 - Presentation: https://www.youtube.com/watch?v=Lk8n6Aqp75I
-- list of papers they sutdied: https://haidecisionmaking.github.io/
+- list of papers they studied: https://haidecisionmaking.github.io/

 ### Problem
 - **Integration of AI in High-Stakes Domains**: Challenges in sensitive sectors like healthcare.
-- **Lack of Coherent Practices**: Absence of uniform practices hinders scientific progress.
+- **Lack of Coherent Practices**: The absence of uniform practices hinders scientific progress.
 - **Diverse Methodologies and Disciplines**: Varied approaches complicate generalization of findings.
 - **Need for Common Frameworks**: Essential for understanding AI's impact on decisions.
 - **Early Development of Methodologies**: Evaluation metrics and methodologies still developing.

 ### Contributions
-- **Survey of Over 100 Papers**: Analysis of study design choices across different domains to evaluate AI's role in human decision making.
+- **Survey of Over 100 Papers**: Analysis of study design choices across different domains to evaluate AI's role in human decision-making.
-- **Identification of Gaps**: Highlights the disparate methodologies and the need for standardized frameworks in human-AI decision making research.
+- **Identification of Gaps**: Highlights the disparate methodologies and the need for standardized frameworks in human-AI decision-making research.
-- **Recommendations for Future Research**: Proposes directions for developing common frameworks and methodologies to advance the empirical science of human-AI decision making.
+- **Recommendations for Future Research**: Proposes directions for developing common frameworks and methodologies to advance the empirical science of human-AI decision-making.

 ### Method
 - **Focus on empirical human-subject studies**: Evaluates human performance and AI interaction.